-Employment of education, training, and library occupations is projected to grow 9 percent over the next ten years, about as fast as the average for all occupations.
-About 888,900 new jobs are projected to be added over the next ten years.
-Enrollment is projected to increase at both the college and university level and among public elementary and secondary schools, therefore postsecondary teachers and preschool, elementary and secondary school teachers will be needed to meet the demand.
-Education, training, and library occupations, however, are affected by state and local budgets, and budgetary restrictions can limit employment growth.
+Employment of education, training, and library occupations is projected to grow 5 percent over the next ten years, about as fast as the average for all occupations.
+About 441,000 new jobs are projected to be added over the next ten years.
+Student enrollment is projected to increase; therefore, postsecondary teachers and preschool, elementary, and secondary school teachers will be needed to meet the demand.
+Education, training, and library occupations, however, are affected by state and local budgets, and budgetary restrictions may limit employment growth.

 Adult literacy and high school equivalency diploma teachers instruct adults in basic skills, such as reading, writing, and speaking English.
 They also help students earn their high school equivalent diploma.

 Archivists appraise, process, catalog, and preserve permanent records and historically valuable documents.
 Curators oversee collections of artwork and historic items, and may conduct public service activities for an institution.
 Museum technicians and conservators prepare and restore objects and documents in museum collections and exhibits.

 Career and technical education teachers instruct students in various technical and vocational subjects, such as auto repair, healthcare, and culinary arts.
 They teach academic and technical content to provide students with the skills and knowledge necessary to enter an occupation.